Kraaifontein: Road

 The N1 is the major freeway that runs through Kraaifontein, routing traffic heading north-west from Cape Town towards Paarl.
-It enters the town from Brackenfell, bisecting the town and passing through the M15 and M167 before heading towards the Cape Winelands.
+It enters the town from Brackenfell, bisecting the town and intersecting the interchanges at the M15 and M167 before heading towards the Cape Winelands.

 The R101 is the original N1, and served the same function before the construction of the freeway.
 It enters Kraaifontein from Brackenfell as Old Paarl Road, runs through the central business district as Voortrekker Road and leaves Kraaifontein towards Klapmuts and Paarl as Old Paarl Road again.

 Kraaifontein is also served by many metropolitan routes.
 The M15 connects to Durbanville and Stellenbosch (via the M23).
 The M23 connects to Bellville and Stellenbosch, and barely by-passes Kraaifontein to the south.
 The M25 connects to Brackenfell and Bellville.
 The M73 connects to Brackenfell and Durbanville.
 The M137 runs north–south from Brackenfell to Durbanville and by-passes Kraaifontein to the west.

 Kraaifontein is also served internally by the M167 which links the eastern suburbs, namely Joostenberg Vlakte, Kraaifontein Industria and Bloekombos.